Website Manager

 Does each child get a minimum amount of plays per game?

-No, there is no mandatory play time in the Mountain Valley Youth Football League.
-However, SMFA coaches will do their best to make sure every player gets to play in every game.
-D1 has no mandatory minimum play time.
-D2 team players will have 10 play minimum.
+There is no mandatory playtime requirement in the Mountain Valley Youth Football League.
+However, SMFA coaches strive to ensure that every player participates in every game.

 What equipment and clothing are provided when signing up?

-SMFA will provide you with a game jersey, pant shell, shoulder pads, and helmet.
-You will be responsible for purchasing cleats, socks, protective cup, mouth piece (must be colored and attaches to facemask), girdle, practice pants, and a practice jersey.
-These items will be available for purchase through our apparel web page.
+SMFA will provide you with a game jersey, game pants, shoulder pads, and a helmet.
+However, you will be responsible for purchasing your own cleats, socks, a protective cup, an approved mouthguard, a girdle, practice pants, and a practice jersey.
+These items can be purchased through our apparel webpage.

-FLAG ONLY: SMFA will provide you a jersey/t-shirt and flags.
-You will be responsible for providing cleats, socks, shorts, and mouth piece.
+For the FLAG program only: SMFA will provide you with a jersey or t-shirt and flags.
+You are responsible for providing your own cleats, socks, shorts, and mouthguard.

 Which program should I sign up for?

-If your child will eventually go to Spring Mills High School (SMHS), then you should sign up in our league.
-Basically, if your child goes to Spring Mills Middle, Potomack Elementary, Eagle Elementary, North Middle (portion), Marlowe Elementary, then you are a Cardinal.
-Please visit the Berkeley County School (BCS) High School districting map or visit the BSC website for more information.
+If your child will eventually attend Spring Mills High School (SMHS), we encourage you to sign up for our league.
+If your child is currently attending Spring Mills Middle School, Potomack Intermediate, Eagle School, North Middle (partial), or Marlowe Elementary, they are classified as a Cardinal.
+For more information, please visit the Berkeley County Schools (BCS) high school districting map or the BCS website.

 Am I required to stay at practice with my child?

-For the younger age groups, we do ask that you stay at the practice location in the event your child needs you (i.e. bathroom break).
-For all age groups, we do ask that even if parents are at the practice that they allow for player water bottles to be centrally located so players can take water breaks together and not with their parents.
-We want to foster a team environment by doing things as a team.
-Simply, we want to ask for less parent/child interaction during practice, but for the parents to be available should they be needed by their child.
+For younger age groups, we ask that parents remain at the practice location in case their child needs assistance, such as for a bathroom break.
+For all age groups, we request that, even if parents are present at practice, they allow players’ water bottles to be placed in a central location.
+This way, players can take water breaks together, rather than with their parents.
+We want to foster a team environment by encouraging activities to be done as a group.
+In summary, we ask for minimal parent-child interaction during practice, while ensuring parents are available if their child needs them.

 What should I expect from my coach, what should I do if I have an issue with my coach?

-Please read our Parent-Coach Relationship document that includes information on what parents should expect from their Head Coach, what Head Coaches should expect from parents, as well as other information regarding our 24 hour rule and issue/resolutions.
+Please review our Parent-Coach Relationship document, which outlines what parents can expect from their Head Coach and what Head Coaches can expect from parents.
+It also includes important information regarding our 24-hour rule and processes for addressing issues and resolutions.

 What if I need to report other team issues?